Symptoms Of Dementia

 Frontal lobe dementia

-Frontal lobe dementia, also called frontotemporal dementia, usually happens to people between the ages of 45 and 64.
-Frontal lobe dementia symptoms can include:
+Frontal lobe dementia, also called frontotemporal, usually happens to people between the ages of 45 and 64.
+While its exact cause is unknown, frontotemporal dementia has been linked to thyroid disease and traumatic brain injury.
+Frontal lobe dementia signs can include:

-The specific symptoms you have depends greatly on what type of frontal lobe dementia you are diagnosed with.
-To find out more, talk to a counselor or doctor knowledgeable about dementia and its specific symptoms.
+The specific signs you have depend greatly on what type of frontal lobe dementia you are diagnosed with.
+To find out more, talk to a counselor or doctor knowledgeable about its specific symptoms.

 Lewy body dementia is a condition in which alpha-synuclein deposits called Lewy bodies accumulate in the brain.
-These affect the brain chemicals and cause problems with thinking, behavior, mood, and movement.
-You might see the following Lewy body dementia symptoms:
+Lewy bodies affect brain cells and cause problems with thinking, behavior, mood, and movement.
+There are two types of this dementia: dementia with Lewy bodies and Parkinson’s disease dementia.
+Symptoms of both dementia with Lewy bodies and Parkinson’s disease dementia include cognitive impairment, behavioral changes, and alterations in perception.
+You might see the following Lewy body dementia signs:

 • Changes in thought patterns and reasoning